apache/iceberg/site/docs/spec.md

 #### Version 1: Analytic Data Tables

 **Iceberg format version 1 is the current version**.
-It defines how to manage large analytic tables using immutable file formats, like Parquet, Avro, and ORC.
+It defines how to manage large analytic tables using immutable file formats: Parquet, Avro, and ORC.

 #### Version 2: Row-level Deletes